 How are We Qualified to Provide a SOC 2 Report?

-Beyond being qualified as a CPA firm authorized to perform SOC 2 engagements, ControlCase Attestation Services (an independent ControlCase subsidiary), we are Information Technology experts, that is why at ControlCase Attestation Services all of our field auditors are required to have a minimum of 5 years of information technology consulting experience and a technology based and recognized designation.
+ControlCase has partnered with a network of CPA firms authorized to perform SOC 2 engagements.
+All of our CPA firms are Information Technology experts, providing years of information technology consulting experience and a proven track record with SOC audits.
 Our auditors have designations that include, but are not limited to Certified Information Systems Auditor (CISA), Certified Information Systems Security Professional (CISSP), Certified Information Systems Management (CISM), Qualified Security Assessor (QSA) and more.

-Outside of our industry recognized qualification, we are the most flexible and adaptable audit firm in the world.
-The clients based on five of the seven continents we provide a global base of experience while maintaining the right structure to be adaptable in order to meet our ever changing client demands.
-Assurance concepts never put your project on hold and is fully dedicated to ensure you receive that first rate service we live by.
+The combination of a multi-audit technology platform, world class audit and certification experts, and network of qualified CPA partners makes ControlCase the most flexible and adaptable audit firm in the world.
+Our clients span five of the seven continents and we provide a global base of experience while maintaining the right adaptable structure to meet our ever changing client demands.

 We do all this and deliver on the promise of: